 4. Plan Appliances Carefully

 Your appliances are some of the most important elements in your kitchen.
-They’re often a costly part of kitchen remodeling, which means that you have to choose wisely.
+They’re often a costly part of kitchen remodeling, so you must choose wisely.
 Read reviews, warranties, and return policies to determine whether an appliance suits your needs.

 Additionally, you should also visit your retailer to assess the product in person.
 USA Today recommends measuring your kitchen spaces before buying appliances.
 Would a refrigerator that has all the specifications and features you’re looking for still be useful if it couldn’t fit between your counters?